 Common Challenges Faced by Mental Health Providers

-A prevalent concern in mental health billing is the intricacy of insurance specifications.
+A prevalent concern in mental health is the intricacy of insurance specifications.
 Many of the providers struggle because of the following:

 - Confusing Reimbursement Policies: Insurance companies may have different rules for mental health services than medical ones.